Key Takeaway

 Why MOTS-c Should Be Avoided During Pregnancy

 MOTS-c is a mitochondria-derived peptide that activates AMPK and alters cellular metabolism, glucose processing, and energy production throughout the body.
-While these effects are generally beneficial for adults seeking metabolic optimization, the implications for a developing fetus are unknown.
+While these effects are generally beneficial for adults seeking metabolic improvement, the implications for a developing fetus are unknown.

 Several factors raise concern:

-• AMPK activation during fetal development: AMPK plays critical roles in embryonic growth and cellular differentiation.
+- AMPK activation during fetal development: AMPK plays critical roles in embryonic growth and cellular differentiation.
 Artificially modulating this pathway during pregnancy could theoretically interfere with normal developmental processes

-• Metabolic effects on placental function: MOTS-c alters glucose metabolism, and the placenta depends on tightly regulated glucose transport to nourish the developing fetus.
+- Metabolic effects on placental function: MOTS-c alters glucose metabolism, and the placenta depends on tightly regulated glucose transport to nourish the developing fetus.
 Any disruption to maternal glucose handling during pregnancy could have downstream effects

 When to Stop MOTS-c Before Conception

 Most physicians recommend discontinuing MOTS-c at least 4 to 6 weeks before attempting to conceive.
 This allows time for the peptide to be fully cleared from your system.
-MOTS-c does not have an extremely long half-life compared to some other compounds, but a conservative washout period provides an additional margin of safety.
+MOTS-c doesn't have an extremely long half-life compared to some other compounds, but a conservative washout period provides an additional margin of safety.

 MOTS-c and Breastfeeding

-Wait until you have fully weaned your baby before discussing MOTS-c resumption with your physician.
+Try the BMI Calculator →Wait until you have fully weaned your baby before discussing MOTS-c resumption with your physician.

 MOTS-c and Fertility